 In addition to learning by listening and looking, there are some rules that will help you out with your vowels.
 Below are the most common.

-If a word begins with a vowel followed by an h, then you’re looking at a long vowel sound.
+If a word begins with a vowel followed by an h, then it has a long vowel sound.

 Some examples include: